Sanjeev-k-11/Alumni-Portal/README.md

-# Alumni Association Platform – Government Engineering College
+# Alumni Association Platform – Lovely Professional University

-A comprehensive web and mobile application designed to foster lifelong connections among alumni, facilitate networking, mentorship, and philanthropic support for the Government Engineering College.
+A comprehensive web and mobile application designed to foster lifelong connections among alumni, facilitate networking, mentorship, and philanthropic support for the College.

 ## 📌 Features